ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 - A **DiscardPile?** and a **TableauColumn?** to keep track of the currently-selected discard pile or tableau column.
 A **null** value indicates that no discard pile or tableau column, respectively, is selected.
 Note that in order for any selection to be displayed properly, the appropriate properties of the discard pile and all tableau columns need to be set accordingly.
 - Two **int**s to keep track of the number of face-down tableau cards and the number of cards in the stock and discard pile together.
 Initialize these values using the provided constants `_initialHiddenCardCout` and `_initialStockCount`, respectively.
 These initial values represent the number of cards in the respective group after the cards are dealt.

 You will also need to add 14 **private** methods and complete the provided constructor and the four provided **public** methods.
 Each of these is discussed in what follows.
 We will divide the **private** methods into two groups.
 Methods in the first group will perform more fundamental tasks that are needed in more than one place.
 Methods in the second group will make the various moves of the game, including dealing the cards initially.
 The constructor will initialize a **Game** object to the beginning of a game.
-The **public** methods will implement the needed the functionality for the event handlers provided in the **UserInterface** class.
+The **public** methods will implement the needed functionality for the event handlers provided in the **UserInterface** class.

 Unless otherwise indicated, you will not need to do any error-checking (such as checking that a variable is non-**null** or has a value in the proper range) on any of the parameters.